Cleveland Workers' Compensation Attorney

 In general, most workers’ compensation claims result from the following:

-• Overexertion
+- Overexertion

-• Slips and falls
+- Slips and falls

-• Being struck by an object or equipment
+- Being struck by an object or equipment

-• Malfunctioning machinery or equipment
+- Malfunctioning machinery or equipment

-• Motor vehicle accidents
+- Motor vehicle accidents

-• Crushing accidents
+- Crushing accidents

-• Industrial accidents
+- Industrial accidents

-• Chemical exposure
+- Chemical exposure

-• Fires and explosions
+- Fires and explosions

-• Electrocution
+- Electrocution

-• Repetitive motions
+- Repetitive motions

 In addition to injuries, occupational disease is also covered by workers’ compensation.
 This means that if a worker was to develop an illness or disease on the job or due to unsatisfactory working conditions, they have just as much of a right to workers’ compensation benefits as those who receive injuries.
-Common examples of occupational disease include respitory illnesses such as mesothelioma, asthma, pneumonitis, and tuberculosis, as well as certain skin disorders including contact dermatitis, skin cancer, rashes, and other skin infections.
-Hearing loss is also another common type of occupational condition typically found in those working around loud equipment and machinery.
-All of these conditions and more should be covered by workers’ compensation insurance.

-What to Do if You’ve Been Injured on the Job
+What To Do If You’ve Been Injured On The Job

 The most important thing for an injured worker to do is immediately report the injury to a supervisor, preferably in writing.
 This is because a written, dated record of the workplace injury improves your chances for getting your workers’ compensation claim approved.
 There are several types of written documents that are legally acceptable.
-A Cleveland workers’ compensation attorney can advise on the best reporting method and help prepare any workplace injury forms and statements.
+Our Cleveland workers’ compensation attorney can advise on the best reporting method and help prepare any workplace injury forms and statements.

 In addition to reporting the work-related injury, seeking prompt medical attention is also critical, even if the injury seems minor.
 Being treated soon after the injury will allow you to heal faster and dispute any argument by the BWC that your injury was not work-related.
 For non-emergency situations, some states give employers the right to choose the treating physician.
 In Ohio, you may choose your medical provider as long as they are a certified provider under the BWC.

-What Workers’ Compensation Benefits Can I Receive in Ohio?
+What Workers’ Compensation Benefits Can I Receive?

 The state of Ohio handles a workers’ compensation case a bit differently than most other states.
 Rather than going through an employer and their insurer, injured Ohio workers must file their claims with the Ohio Bureau of Workers’ Compensation.
 The benefits you will receive depend on the severity of your injury and the amount of time it takes you to recover outside of work.
 These benefits should cover all medical expenses, including any past and future medical treatment required for your injuries.